alexd106/pixinsightGPU/README.md

 # PixInsight GPU Software Installer (Ubuntu 24.04 + RTX 2060)

 This script automates the installation and verification of NVIDIA CUDA Toolkit, cuDNN, and TensorFlow C API on Ubuntu 24.04, with support for NVIDIA GeForce RTX 2060 GPU.
 It helps set up these GPU-accelerated libraries to work with NoiseXTerminator, BlurXTerminator, and StarXTerminator in PixInsight.
 This script also provides options for checking and installing missing prerequisites, verifying installations, and ensuring compatibility.
 Please be aware that I have only tested this on Ubuntu 24.04, with a NVIDIA GeForce RTX 2060 GPU and NVIDIA driver version 550.120.
-If you would like to use this script with other NVIDIA GPU's and NVIDIA drivers you will need to determine which version of CUDA, cuDNN, TensorFlow and NVIDIA driver will work with your GPU and modify the script accordingly (see [this](https://www.tensorflow.org/install/source#gpu) table.
+If you would like to use this script with other NVIDIA GPU's and NVIDIA drivers you will need to determine which version of CUDA, cuDNN, TensorFlow and NVIDIA driver will work with your GPU and modify the script accordingly (see [this](https://www.tensorflow.org/install/source#gpu) table).
 You can modify these software versions by changing the following variables in the script:

 ```bash
 CUDA_VERSION="11.8.0"